-- 2 3/4 cups flour
+- 2 3/4 cups all purpose flour

 - Coarse sugar, for sprinkling, whether sanding or pearl or raw

 - Preheat the oven to 350°F (176°C).
-Line a couple of baking sheets with parchment paper.
+Line a couple baking sheets with parchment paper.

-- 4. Remove the top piece of parchment and, using a 1 1/2-inch flower cookie cutter (or whatever shape you prefer), cut out cookies and place them on the prepared sheets, spacing them about 2 inches apart.
+- Remove the top piece of parchment and, using a 1 1/2-inch flower cookie cutter (or whatever shape you prefer), cut out cookies and place them on the prepared sheets, spacing them about 2 inches apart.
 (If you find the dough too soft to cut with a cookie cutter, transfer the dough, still sandwiched between the parchment paper, to the refrigerator for at least 30 minutes.
 Then try again.)
 Sprinkle the cookies with coarse sugar.

 - Bake for 10 to 13 minutes, until the edges of the cookies just begin to brown.
 Let the cookies cool completely on wire racks before showering them upon your sweetie.

-I made these today with my three-year old.
-What a easy, simple recipe to follow for someone like myself who does not have the talent for sweets.
+I made these today with my three-year-old.
+What a easy, simple recipe to follow for someone like myself who does not have a talent for sweets.
 The end result was absolutely amazing.
-Tasty, sweet, but not overly soft in the middle and a little crisp on the edges.
+Tasty, sweet, not overly soft in the middle, and a little crisp on the edges.

 What tends to keep me from baking sugar cookies is that most recipes do not allow you just to make them.
 You’re supposed to make the dough, refrigerate it, roll it out (which is messy), and then bake.
 No longer will I go through all that trouble.
 These are truly stress-free sugar cookies.
 No refrigeration, no messy rolling (the parchment paper works like a charm), and no waiting.
 Just make the dough and bake.